 and Little Brownie Bakers

-That’s why you wept that time you wanted Tagalongs, but thought you could only get Peanut Butter Patties before realizing they're the same thing.
+.
+That’s why you wept that time you wanted Tagalongs, but thought you could only get Peanut Butter Patties before realizing they were the same thing.

 4. Honey Boo Boo is banned from selling them